sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/julia.md

----
-title: How to use Sublime for Julia development
+# How to use Sublime for Julia
----

 Adapted from https://github.com/PetrKryslUCSD/HowToUseJuliaWithSublimeText3
 This guide was written by a Windows user,